spacetelescope/jwst/docs/jwst/reset/description.rst

 Description
 ===========
-The reset correction is a MIRI step that attempts to corrects for the reset anomaly effect.
+The reset correction is a MIRI step that attempts to correct for the reset anomaly effect.
 This effect is caused by the non-ideal behavior of the FET upon resetting in the dark causing the initial frames in an integration to be offset from their expected values.
-Another MIRI effect caused by resetting the detectors is the RSCD effect (see the RSCD step documentation for more details).
+Another MIRI effect caused by resetting the detectors is the RSCD effect (see :ref:`rscd <rscd_step>`).

 Assumptions
 -----------
-The reset correction is a MIRI-specific correction it will not be applied to other instruments.
+The reset correction is a MIRI-specific correction it will not be applied to data from  other instruments.